 Darkwebathon: Rally for Actionable Intelligence

-Hosted by Anti-Human Trafficking Intelligence Initiative, we lend our unique darkweb platform, Hades, to join hands with socially responsible individuals with the goal of following the money to fight slavery.
-Using Hades, participants will identify and profile potential traffickers, crawling for data.
+Hosted by Anti-Human Trafficking Intelligence Initiative, we lend our unique darkweb intel platform to join hands with socially responsible individuals with the goal of following the money to fight slavery.
+Using our intel platform, participants will identify and profile potential traffickers, crawling for data.
 Thousands of email, hash, and crypto leads were generated by a variety of automated methods to enable participants to further collect actionable intelligence.

 6 Hour Challenge